schmouk/PlayToreLib/lib/pltr/doc/playing_cards/cards_deck_doc.md

 Returns the max count of cards that can be contained in this deck.
 Not mutable.

 ### `CardsList<CardT>& deck()`
 Accessor to private deck content, mutable.
 To be used cautiously when modifying the content of the deck.
-Changing its content with a content with more cards than current `max_cards_count` value
+Changing its content with a content with more cards than current `max_cards_count` value.

 ### `const CardsList<CardT>& deck() const`
 Accessor to private deck content, not mutable: no modifications are allowed, so safe to be used for reading any data in it.